e-strobel-lab/TECtools/TECdisplay_README/README.md

 -v/--values <values_file_input>            Input values file (required).
 Multiple input values files can be supplied by
                                            providing the -v option more than once.
-Values files are typically the output of TECdisplay_mapper, but can be any tab-delimited file in which the first line contains column headears and the first column contains variant ids in the format                                                               used by variant_maker as long as the -n/--non-standard option is used.
+Values files are typically the output of TECdisplay_mapper, but can be any tab-delimited file in which the first line contains column names and the first column contains variant ids in the format used by variant_maker as long as the -n/--non-standard option is used.

--c/--constraints <constraints_file_input>  Inclusion constraints file input, containing one or more constraints (format                                                                   described above for TECdisplay_navigator).
-Constraints files supplied using the -c
+-c/--constraints <constraints_file_input>  Inclusion constraints file input, containing one or more constraints (format
-                                           option will be used for filter to matches for each constraint.
+                                           described above for TECdisplay_navigator).
+Constraints files supplied using the -c option will be used to filter for matches to each constraint.
 As for TECdisplay_navigator each constraint is handled separately and one output file, which contains matches, is generated for each constraint.
 Multiple constraints files can be supplied.
 Data will be filtered by the constraints files in the order that they are supplied.

 -x/--exclude <constraints_file_input>      Exclusion constraints file input, containing one or more constraints.
 Constraints
-                                           files supplied using the -x option will be used to filter for variants that do not match                                                       any of the constraints in the exclusion constraitls file.
+                                           files supplied using the -x option will be used to filter for variants that do not match any of the constraints in the exclusion constraints file.

 -o/--out-name <output_directory_name>      Output directory name (required).